yukukotani/Figma-Context-MCP/CONTRIBUTING.md

 ### MCP Server Scope

 The MCP server should only focus on **ingesting designs for AI consumption**.
 This is our core responsibility and what we do best.
-Additional features like image conversion, cropping, or other image manipulation tasks are best handled externally by other specialized tools.
+Additional features are best handled externally by other specialized tools.
+Examples of features that would be out of scope include:

+- Image conversion, cropping, or other image manipulation
+- Syncing design data to CMSes or databases
+- Code generation or framework-specific output
+- Third-party integrations unrelated to design ingestion

 This focused approach ensures:

 - Clear boundaries and responsibilities
 - Better maintainability